 Dampen (but do not soak) the soilless seed starting medium and place it in the container.

 - Place the seeds in the soiless medium

 - This will ensure that the seeds continuously receive the appropriate amount of moisture

 Now, find a warm place to put your seeds (which is another one of the factors that affect seed germination).
-You should always keep your seed germination container out of direct sunlight, even if the packet specifies they need sun to germinate.
+Keep your seed germination container out of direct sunlight, even if the packet specifies they need sun to germinate.
 If you need the sunlight, place in indirect light.
-Many people find that the top of their refrigerator is ideal, but you can use a heating pad set very low or even the top of your TV.
-Anywhere that has a very low steady heat.
+Many people find that the top of their refrigerator is ideal, but you can use a heating pad set very low or even the top of your TV; anywhere that has a very low steady heat.